HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 ## OpenCV (HSV Color Masking)

-This method involved filtering the image by isolating orange hues using HSV thresholding.
+This method involved filtering the image by isolating orange hues using HSV(Hue, Saturation, Value) thresholding.
 A specific lower and upper HSV range was defined:

 - Lower bound: `[5, 100, 100]`
 - Upper bound: `[25, 255, 255]`